• 01924 806074

 Particularly when starting out with a new system it's important to run stock takes regularly.
 This way any issues can be identified more quickly, investigated more easily, and fixed ready for a subsequent stock run.

 If there is a large gap between stock takes, any issues will be much harder to look into as there will be so many potential causes.
-Also if there are genuine issues causing stock deficits (unauthorized give aways, staff drinks, or even theft) these will have been left to continue longer causing greater losses.
+Also if there are genuine issues causing stock deficits (unauthorised give aways, staff drinks, or even theft) these will have been left to continue longer causing greater losses.

 Run Daily Line Checks on Suspect Lines